DavidPeicho/opt/README.md

   <img src="./demo.gif"></img>
 </p>

 🚧 **STATUS**: this project was only created as a playground for WebGPU.
-I will not continue to work on it.
+It is not ready at all, and I will not continue to work on it.

 If you wish to follow the development of this project, I am working right now on a clean and stable version in Rust in the [Albedo organization](https://github.com/albedo-engine/albedo).